NeerajaGurram/todolist/README.md

 Here’s a comprehensive `README.md` file tailored to your project.
-It includes instructions for setting up and running the project locally, an overview of the architecture and design decisions, and additional notes for reviewers.
+It includes instructions for setting up and running the project locally, an overview of the architecture and design decisions.

 ---